PROJECT

 In order to explore these new perspectives, the EPFL+ECAL Lab partnered with the Ming Shan Taoist Centre, opened in 2019 in Switzerland, and developed a new generation of design-driven mediation devices.

+The project journey started in China, observing traditional practices in secular sacred places.
 Then, combining design research with scientific literature, the knowledge of meditation experts and insights from medical doctors, the project led to the development of a series of immersive stations for meditation.

 Installed at the Ming Shan Temple, the installations support guided meditation in three phases: entering relaxation, meditation and wake-up.